 A few things are optional on the SV.
 There's the opportunity for this trim to be enhanced with a 360-degree monitor, and people can get ProPILOT assist and a driver alert program with this trim.
 ProPILOT assist can help to control acceleration, braking, and steering in certain situations, so it's basically like a semi-autonomous system that people can set up when they feel it would be appropriate.
 The driver alert program can remind people when it seems like they need to re-focus their attention on the roads.

-2021 Nissan Rogue Sport SV vs SL.
+Compare the 2021 Nissan Rogue Sport SV vs SL Trims.
 What is the difference?

 The top-level SL has many exclusive features.
 First, it's the only one to ride on 19-inch wheels.
 While not standard, a power moonroof is an option on the SL.
 Getting one of these can really enhance the atmosphere in the cabin.
 In addition, there's the option to enhance the SL with LED headlights and fog lights.
 Interestingly, fog lights are standard on the SV trim.

 Nissan has put in leather seats into the more sophisticated SL trim.
 Note that the SV has premium cloth, but can be upgraded with leatherette.
 Both trims have the option of getting a memory system that can remember the driver's preferred seating position as well as the position of the side mirrors.
 On the SL, there is an available power-adjustable front passenger's seat.
 A minor difference that is still noticeable is that the SL is the only trim to have a seatback pocket behind the driver's seat.
 It can be useful for storing smaller items and reading material.